flowdock/api-docs/docs/How-To-Integrate.md

 | flow_token | Token for posting [thread messages](thread-messages) to the flow. |

 Storing the reference is optional, but very useful if your application contains settings that can be changed by the end user later on.
 Read more about [integration configuration](#integration-config).

+You can now test the integration flow by going to [Applications page](https://www.flowdock.com/account/authorized_applications), selecting your application and clicking Start setup process after choosing a target flow.
+If everything goes well, you should see a message about new integration in the flow.

 <div id="/post-inbox"></div>
 ## Posting to inbox